Skip to Main Content

 To learn more about your research topic

-One of the mistakes new researchers (students) often make is to draw a conclusion and then set off to find the research to support it.
+One of the mistakes new researchers often make is to draw a conclusion and then set off to find the research to support it.
 This approach is backwards.
 Researchers should investigate a topic thoroughly first.
-Through thorough investigation, researchers will identify gaps in the research, errors in assumptions or other new directions that they can pursue.
+Through thorough investigation, researchers will identify gaps in the research, errors in assumptions or new directions that they can pursue.
 Creating an annotated bibliography supports this approach to research.
 Writing an annotated bibliography encourages you to:

 • read extensively on your topic